Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Near Optimality of Control Policies Designed for Discrete-time Models via Sampling

 The information structure at time $t$ contains the continuous-time measurements.
 Again, unlike the fully observed model considered above, for decentralized or partially observed models we cannot only consider the discrete-time measurements and accordingly the measurements are to be continuous-time measurements.
+Thus, one defines a discrete-time model in which $X_k^h:=X_{kh}$ and $U^{i,h}_k:= U^i_{kh}$ for $k \in \mathbb{Z}_+$, and the path-valued discrete-time measurement ${\bar X}^{i,h}_k=X^i_{[kh,(k+1)h)}$, for $k \in \mathbb{Z}_+$.
+By Girsanov's change of measure argument, under a new probability measure we can have our model